 You know your in trouble when you have to fix software bugs in your son’s Pinewood Derby car!

-when trying to build a fast car.
+This year I decided to give up trying to compete with the “Gear-Heads” in our Cub Scout Pack.
+There are just too many variables when trying to build a fast car.
 Plus, the Gear-Heads always seem to get lucky.

 The first year we built a really fast car – I think it was just dumb luck.
 We placed second place overall for speed that first year.
 That was out of a pack of 50 cars.
 There is nothing better than winning!